 Hope on the half shell

 When they are conserved and managed well, oyster beds - naturally occurring and farmed - provide crucial “ecosystem services” important to the health of estuaries and bays.
-In Willapa Bay, for instance, we know that farmed oyster beds are the habitat type most preferred by juvenile Dungeness crabs.
-Those juveniles move offshore when they mature, and Willapa Bay and Grays Harbor together produce about 30 percent of the Dungeness crab caught off of Washington's Pacific coast.
+In Willapa Bay, for instance, farmed oyster beds are the habitat most preferred by juvenile Dungeness crabs.
+Those juveniles move offshore when they mature; Willapa Bay and Grays Harbor Estuary together are the source for about 30 percent of the Dungeness crab caught off Washington's Pacific coast.

-So, if we want healthy estuaries and bays, as well as great eating oysters, we need to take care of both our native shellfish habitats and a clean coastal environment that supports shellfish farming.
-The Conservancy, shellfish growers, and other partners like the Puget Sound Restoration Fund and Washington Department of Fish and Wildlife have also worked to restore wild, native oysters in Puget Sound.
+If we want healthy estuaries and bays, as well as delicious oysters to eat, we need to take care of both our native shellfish habitats and a clean coastal environment that supports shellfish farming.
+The Conservancy, shellfish growers, and other groups like the Puget Sound Restoration Fund and Washington Department of Fish and Wildlife are working to restore native oysters in Puget Sound.
 Beyond Washington, we are working a wide variety of partners and volunteers to restore oyster reefs along the south Atlantic and Gulf coasts.